****Colostrum collection is considered safe at 38+ weeks of pregnancy in low risk mothers. ****

-Hand expression is a lost art that benefits mothers and birthing persons with milk production.
+Are you prepared to say no to supplementation?
+Hand expression is a lost art that benefits you with the stimulation of milk production.
 Using a gentle massage technique, hand expression has been proven to increase your milk output by 48%.
-It’s all in the power of touch.
-Familiarizing yourself with your breasts and learning to hand express during pregnancy builds maternal confidence in the early days when learning to feed your babee.
-Hand expression also teaches you how to efficiently drain your breasts to maintain your milk supply.
+It’s all in the power of touch stimulating the hormones prolactin and oxytocin, the milk making and releasing hormone.
+Familiarizing yourself with your breasts and learning to hand express during pregnancy will build your maternal confidence in the early days that give your body the grace it deserves after birth to learn your babee too.
+Hand expression also teaches you how to efficiently drain your breasts to maintain your milk supply and actively increase your milk volume to your babee through breast compression.
+This ensures babee gets the nutrition needed while efficiently removing milk from the breast.
+Make more milk when you move more milk!

-Yes, hand expression is safe for LOW RISK mothers starting at 37+ weeks.
-Read more here.
+You are a LOW RISK mothers starting at 37+ weeks.
+If you are cleared to have sesx more than likely you can hand express prenatally.
 The benefit of learning and utilizing hand expression prenatally is the colostrum you will collect.
 Collecting your colostrum during pregnancy has benefits for all women and their babees.
 However, it is especially beneficial for your babee if they are likely to have difficulties with feeding or maintaining their blood sugar levels during the first few days after birth.
-This may be because your babee: • is premature • is large or small for their gestational age • is a twin or triplet • has a cleft lip or palate • has Down’s syndrome or a heart condition.
+This may be because your babee: • is premature • is large or small for their gestational age • is a twin or triplet • has a cleft lip or palate • has Down’s syndrome or a heart condition • oral restrictions

 Collecting your colostrum can also be beneficial for your babee if you: • are taking beta blockers to control high blood pressure • have developed pre-eclampsia during pregnancy • are diabetic or have developed diabetes during pregnancy • have polycystic ovary syndrome • have breast hypoplasia (a condition in which the breast doesn’t fully develop) or you have had breast surgery • have a raised body mass index (BMI) • plan to give birth by caesarean section